Types of Built-In Functions

 • These functions are used for date calculations and formatting.

-• The summary of Date Functions in tabular forms are –
+• The summary of Date Functions in tabular form is –

 Function Descriptions Example Result